-Hoi An Attractions: Top 15 Best Things to do in Hoi An, Vietnam
+Hoi An Attractions: Top 17 Best Things to do and see in Hoi An, Vietnam

 Hoi An is a city located in Quang Nam Province in Vietnam.
 It has a population of about 120,000 and used to be called Fai-Fo or Faifoo.
-The attractions of Hoi An range from pagodas to temples to colonial shop houses to a few beaches.
-There are alleyways that travelers can visit to find local shops and villages to immerse in the local way of Hoi An life.
+The attractions of Hoi An range from pagodas to temples, colonial shophouses, and art galleries.
+There are alleyways that travelers can visit to find local shops and villages to immerse themselves in the local way of Hoi An life.
 The nightlife in the area is also something to check out as well as some hands-on workshops and historical museums.
 Here are some of the Amazing and Unique Things to Do in Hoi An City:

 Old Town of Hoi An

 The Old Town of Hoi An is a well-preserved historic district that used to be a trading port that dates back to the 15th to 19th centuries.